elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/garbage-collection.md

 ---

-### Name the three of the common garbage collection optimizations?
+### Can you name the three standard garbage collection optimizations?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The three common garbage collection optimizations include generalization, incremental, and idle-time collection.
+  <div><strong>Interview Response:</strong> The three standard garbage collection optimizations include generalization, incremental, and idle-time collection.
 </div><br />

 :::note

-It should be noted that each engine implements different tweaks and techniques.
+You should note that each engine implements different tweaks and techniques.

 :::